Sales is a highly competitive domain.

 1. Average Industry standard

 The competition to onboard the best talent is fierce across all industries.
 The salespeople also want to feel valued for all the efforts they put in.
-It’s essential to look into the industry standards while choosing the commission rates.
-Here are the average sales commission rates across different industries:
+It’s essential to look into the industry standards while setting benchmarks for sales comission.
+Here are the average sales commission benchmarks across different industries:

 - Manufacturing: The agent’s commission rate is between 7-15%.